GDI Integrated Facility Services (TSE:GDI) Stock Passes Below 50 Day Moving Average of $55.00

-GDI Integrated Facility Services Inc. (TSE:GDI)’s share price crossed below its 50-day moving average during trading on Tuesday .
-The stock has a 50-day moving average of C$55.00 and traded as low as C$53.50.
-GDI Integrated Facility Services shares last traded at C$53.53, with a volume of 5,625 shares.
+GDI Integrated Facility Services Inc. (TSE:GDI) crossed below its fifty day moving average during trading on Tuesday .
+The stock has a fifty day moving average of C$55.00 and traded as low as C$53.50.
+GDI Integrated Facility Services shares last traded at C$53.53, with a volume of 5,625 shares changing hands.

 GDI Integrated Facility Services Inc operates in the outsourced facility services industry.
 The company operates through Janitorial Canada, Janitorial USA, and Technical services segments.
 It offers janitorial services, such as cleaning floors, dusting desks and tables, vacuuming carpets, sanitizing kitchens and washrooms, watering plants, cleaning exterior and interior parking facilities, and removal of garbage, as well as other services, including stripping and waxing floors, carpet cleaning, heavy dust cleaning, and window cleaning.